We Don't Need Another Hero (Thunderdome): Chart performance

 "We Don't Need Another Hero (Thunderdome)" became one of Turner's biggest hit singles.
-It peaked at number two on the US Billboard Hot 100, behind only John Parr's "St. Elmo's Fire (Man in Motion)".
-It also reached number three in the United Kingdom and reached number one in Australia, Canada, Germany, Poland, Spain, Switzerland and West Germany.
+It peaked at number two on September 14, 1985 on the US Billboard Hot 100, behind John Parr's "St. Elmo's Fire (Man in Motion)".
+It peaked at number three on the UK Singles Chart and topped the charts in Australia, Canada, Poland, Spain, Switzerland and West Germany.

 Music video

 The accompanying music video for "We Don't Need Another Hero (Thunderdome)" features Turner dressed in her Aunty Entity costume from the Mad Max film, a heavy chain mail gown.
-As several spotlights shine on her, she proceeds to sing atop a platform while various scenes from the movie are interspersed.
+As several spotlights shine on her, she proceeds to sing atop a platform while various scenes from the film are interspersed.
 In the last portion of the video, Turner is accompanied by a children's choir and Tim Cappello, her tour saxophonist, percussionist and keyboardist at the time.
 The music video received an MTV Video Music Award nomination for Best Female Video.